 We have already mentioned the current situation with regard to the cartel-related violence and you should always take precautions about your personal safety whenever you are visiting somewhere unfamiliar.

 Dental patients should also be aware that sedation dentistry is not standard practice in Mexico as a local anesthetic is the preferred method of pain relief.
 Many of our dentists do offer sedation dentistry as an additional service costing several hundred dollars extra (as a local anesthetic is already provided as standard).

 Reynosa Cathedral is an interesting neoclassical building opposite the main plaza with the Our Lady of Guadalupe Church next door.
 The church was built in 1789 and originally part of the old Franciscan mission.

 There is a variety of architectural styles throughout the city, including the beautiful old house that is the Reynosa History Museum.
-Dating back to the end of the 19th century, it was built with limestone in a traditional ashlar style, and exhibits many curiosities of interest, including furniture, agricultural items, weapons and archaeological pieces.
+Dating back to the end of the 19th century, it was built with limestone in a traditional ashlar style and exhibits many curiosities of interest, including furniture, agricultural items, weapons and archaeological pieces.

-A number of monuments are dotted about the city including the Plaza of the Republic, Gateway to Mexico, which welcomes foreign visitors to Mexico and symbolizes Reynosa’s geographic importance as the boundary between the United States and Mexico.
+A number of monuments are dotted about the city, including the Plaza of the Republic, Gateway to Mexico, which welcomes foreign visitors to Mexico and symbolizes Reynosa’s geographic importance as the boundary between the United States and Mexico.

-Of course you will find the other tourist amenities, including a good many decent restaurants serving local fare, as well as street food vendors.
+Of course, you will find the other tourist amenities, including a good many decent restaurants serving local fare, as well as street food vendors.
 Shopping is a big attraction, and there are plenty of craft markets, including Zaragoza Market, where you can buy all sorts of Mexican handicrafts.

 There is a small domestic airport in Reynosa but the nearest international one is McAllen–around 20 minutes drive away in Texas.